-Scripps Genome Annotation and Distributed Variant Interpretation Server (SG-ADVISER) is a web-server developed at The Scripps Translational Science Institute for the interpretation of genetic variant data.
+Scripps Genome Annotation and Distributed Variant Interpretation Server (SG-ADVISER) is a web-server developed at The Scripps Research Translational Institute for the interpretation of genetic variant data.
 Downstream applications of variant annotation include:

 - Clinical sequencing applications including: carrier testing, or identification of causal variants in molecular diagnosis, tumor sequencing, or diagnostic odyssey.

 - Prioritization of variants prior to statistical analysis of sequence based disease association studies, especially for automated set-generation and enrichment of likely functional variants within sets.